web-lizzard/budget-buddy/docs/ubiquitous_language_min.md

 # Domain Model - Minimal Version of the Budget Management Application

-This document outlines only the aggregates, entities, and value objects with their attributes in the application domain.
+This document outlines the aggregates, entities, value objects, and domain events in the application domain.
 Methods and operational details are excluded.

 ## Aggregates